input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/app_loading.md

 At this stage the Applications `/srv/www` from the RW Filesystem (as linked to the application package itself) is registered with the HTTP gateway inside the hermes node, and it can begin serving those files.

-## Loading and initialising the WASM Modules
+## Loading and Initializing the WASM Modules

 The final step is to iterate all the WASM Modules in the RW Filesystem (as linked to the App) and load them in canonical order into the WASM Executor.